-Check out our HSBC World Elite review for more details about this card.
+Check out our HSBC World Elite Mastercard review for more details.

 It’s so powerful that your return on spending at a US Marriott property is actually higher than if you used the Canadian American Express Marriott Bonvoy card.
 Because of the 2.5% fee on the Amex Marriott Bonvoy card, your return is only 2% vs the 3% you receive in the form of 6 HSBC Rewards points.
 If you needed another reason to get a no FX fee card, I’d say that math is a pretty good one!

 Unfortunately, getting more than a 2% return for spending other than travel is pretty hard.
 Most pre-paid gift cards you can buy with a Scotia Gold or Cobalt at a grocery store won’t work in the US.

 At least with the HSBC World Elite Mastercard and its recently updated earning structure, you’ll get 2% back on Gas and groceries even when abroad.
 If it’s worth a 1% extra reward to you, you can always grab some fast food gift cards at a grocery store once you cross the border.

 Road trips will be a necessity for most Canadians at some point in their travel journey.
 As you tend to be eating, sleeping, or filling up with gas as the main activities, it’s easy to take advantage of using the right credit card for those spending categories to work towards your next luxurious trip or redemption.